saleor/saleor-docs/docs/dashboard/apps.md

 ### Events

-In the _Events_ card, you can assign singular events that you want to be triggered by the webhook.
+In the _Events_ card, you can assign singular events that you want the webhook to trigger.

-There are two types of events that can be assigned to a webhook: [synchronous](../developer/extending/apps/synchronous-webhooks/key-concepts) and [asynchronous](../developer/extending/apps/asynchronous-webhooks).
+There are two types of events you can assign to a webhook: [synchronous](../developer/extending/apps/synchronous-webhooks/key-concepts) and [asynchronous](../developer/extending/apps/asynchronous-webhooks).

 Synchronous webhooks can be used for extending Saleor without the need to deploy plugins on the API server.
 You can select multiple synchronous events.